CSS box model: Specifics

-would specify the box dimensions of each block belonging to 'myClass'.
-Moreover, each such box will have total height 160px and width 260px.
+would specify the box dimensions of each block belonging to 'my-class'.
+Moreover, each such box will have total height 140px and width 240px.

 CSS3 introduced the Internet Explorer box model to the standard, known referred to as border-box.

 History

 Before HTML 4 and CSS, very few HTML elements supported both border and padding, so the definition of the width and height of an element was not very contentious.
 However, it varied depending on the element.
 The HTML width attribute of a table defined the width of the table including its border.
 On the other hand, the HTML width attribute of an image defined the width of the image itself (inside any border).
 The only element to support padding in those early days was the table cell.
 Width for the cell was defined as "the suggested width for a cell content in pixels excluding the cell padding."

 In 1996, CSS introduced margin, border and padding for many more elements.
 It adopted a definition width in relation to content, border, margin and padding similar to that for a table cell.
 This has since become known as the W3C box model.

 At the time, very few browser vendors implemented the W3C box model to the letter.
 The two major browsers at the time, Netscape 4.0 and Internet Explorer 4.0 both defined width and height as the distance from border to border.
 This has been referred to as the traditional or the Internet Explorer box model.

 Internet Explorer in "quirks mode" includes the content, padding and borders within a specified width or height; this results in a narrower or shorter rendering of a box than would result following the standard behavior.

 The Internet Explorer box model behavior was often considered a bug, because of the way in which earlier versions of Internet Explorer handle the box model or sizing of elements in a web page, which differs from the standard way recommended by the W3C for the Cascading Style Sheets language.
 As of Internet Explorer 6, the browser supports an alternative rendering mode (called the "standards-compliant mode") which solves this discrepancy.
 However, for backward compatibility reasons, all versions still behave in the usual, non-standard way by default (see quirks mode).
 Internet Explorer for Mac is not affected by this non-standard behavior.